Raphael Veiga

-Raphael Cavalcante Veiga (born 19 June 1995), known as Raphael Veiga, is a Brazilian footballer who plays for Palmeiras as an attacking midfielder.
+Raphael Cavalcante Veiga (born 19 June 1995) is a Brazilian professional footballer who plays as an attacking midfielder for Palmeiras and the Brazil national team.

 Club career

+Coritiba

-Born in São Paulo, Veiga represented Portuguesa and Pão de Açúcar as a youth before joining Coritiba in September 2013.
+Born in São Paulo, Veiga represented Portuguesa and Audax as a youth before joining Coritiba in September 2013.
 He spent two years in the youth setup before being promoted to the main squad in February 2016.

 Veiga made his professional debut on 10 March 2016, coming on as a second-half substitute for Thiago Lopes in a 3–0 Primeira Liga home win against Avaí.
 He made his Série A debut on 23 July, starting in a 1–0 away win against Santa Cruz.